rat10/nng/README.md

 The proposal doesn't require any changes or additions to the abstract syntax of RDF [1] and can be deployed in quad stores that support RDF 1.1 datasets [2].
 It is realized as a combination of syntactic sugar added to the popular TriG syntax [3] and a vocabulary to ensure sound semantics [4].
 Mappings to triple-based approaches are provided.
 The proposal can be tested in a publicly accessible prototype implementation with SPARQL [5] support.

 After an initial version of this proposal has been presented to the RDF 1.2 Wg (see below in the "attic" section), a few concerns and requests have been voiced: more examples, shorter examples, formalization, shorter presentation, etc. Some of these requests obviously contradict each other, some are hard to meet at this point.
-This small site tries to provide both a short introduction on this page and more detailed discussions on separate pages (see links below).
+This small site tries to provide both a short introduction in this section and more detailed discussions in separate sections (see links below).

 Please be aware that annotations in RDF are a pretty complex topic and the RDF-star proposal, although apparently simple, fails to address those complexities in meaningful ways.
 However, a standard that aims to take shortcuts without properly thinking through the consequences will not do anyone a favour.
 A useful annotation mechanism has to be simple at the core, the way to develop it however obviously isn't.
 The NNG proposal addresses a lot of concerns that RDF-star glosses over, but which shouldn't be ignored.
 So please take the necessary time to consider this proposal.